Five Reasons You Should Implement a Distracted Driving Policy

 “It was a lot easier in the day – not as much traffic,” he said of the business of being a truck driver nearly 40 years ago compared to today.
 “A lot more traffic.
 A lot more everything,” he said of the current life on the road between Memphis and Houston.

-YRC president Darren Hawkins is a believer in training drivers in the Smith System, a training program founded in the 1950s that’s been updated over the past six decades but still centers around five keys: Aim high in steering, get the big picture, keep your eyes moving, make sure they see you and leave yourself an out.
+YRC president Darren Hawkins is a believer in training drivers in the Smith System, a fleet driver training program founded in the 1950s that’s been updated over the past six decades but still centers around five keys: Aim high in steering, get the big picture, keep your eyes moving, make sure they see you and leave yourself an out.

 All 8,500 YRC tractors have event recorders as well as forward-collision warning and lane-departure systems that alert drivers.

 But Hawkins said much of the credit goes to Brown’s work ethic.

 “That’s totally about him being alert and paying attention and watching out for the other guy constantly … with distracted driving and other things,” he said.
 “Not only has Joe not caused an accident, he’s avoided being in an accident.”

 Overland Park, Kansas-based YRC is the result of a 2003 merger between Yellow Transportation and Roadway – two national carrier names with a long history in Memphis trucking.